exoscale/raven/README.md

 In order to facilitate testing of programs using this library, a special ":memory:" DSN is supported.
-When passed to this library in place of a real DSN, the payload map that would be sent to sentry in an HTTP request is instead stored in the `http-requests-payload-stub` atom.
+When passed to this library in place of a real DSN, the payload map that would be sent to sentry in an HTTP request is instead stored in the `sentry-captures-stub` atom.

 In your tests, you can assert that a Sentry payload conforming to your expectations would have been sent to the sentry server with: